Pinus leucodermisItem #6555 USDA Hardiness Zone: 4 - 8

-Intriguing specimen with unique purple-blue cones when young, ripens to brown.
+Intriguing specimen with unique purple-blue cones when young, maturing to brown.
 Dense, pyramidal tree makes a fine landscape specimen, accent tree or windbreak.
 Evergreen.

 - DetailBotanical Pronunciation:PY-nus lew-ko-DER-misPlant type:ConiferDeciduous/evergreen:EvergreenSunset climate zones:2 - 11, 14 - 24Growth habit:PyramidalGrowth rate:SlowAverage landscape size:Slow grower to 40 ft. tall, 10 ft. wide, larger with age.Foliage color:GreenBlooms:Does not flowerDesign IdeasThis columnar pine is a great low-maintenance evergreen for suburban homesites or parks.
 Very useful to separate multistory homes on very narrow lots.
 Plant densely for a noise-absorbing, wind-cutting wall of green.
 To appreciate its natural beauty, plant as a single specimen or in groves of three to five.Companion PlantsGrow Bosnian Pine as a vertical background of evergreen foliage to highlight more spectacular trees in the foreground.
 Try Eastern Redbud, (Cercis canadensis), Radiant Crabapple, (Malus x 'Radiant')or Red Buckeye, (Aesculus pavia).
 May also stand nicely with columnar Lombardy Poplar, (Populus nigra 'Italica') or Cologreen Juniper, (Juniperus scopulorum 'Colorgreen').